theoutfield/sc_sncn_motorcontrol/module_controllers/doc/index.rst

 5. The proper torque reference is calculated by calling the pid_update function.
 After this step the calculated value of reference torque can be sent to torque control service.

-This procedure can be similarly used to control the position of electric motor
+This procedure can be similarly used to control the position of electric motor.

     .. code-block:: c

     PIDparam velocity_control_pid_param; // step 1